'I think I'd take it': Trump says he'd accept dirt on an opponent from a foreign government

 "The FBI director is wrong," Trump said.

-Trump was at the center of a two-year probe of Russian election meddling and possible obstruction conducted by Special Counsel Robert Mueller.
+Trump was at the center of a two-year probe into Russian election meddling and possible obstruction conducted by special counsel Robert Mueller.
 The 448-page report, released in April, avoided making a decision on obstruction, but Mueller did conclude that there was Russian interference in the 2016 election.

 "There were multiple, systematic efforts to interfere in our election.
-That allegation deserves the attention of every American," Mueller said at a May press conference.
+That allegation deserves the attention of every American," Mueller said at a press conference in May.

+House Intelligence Chairman Adam Schiff, D-Calif., said Thursday in response to Trump's comments that the president "has either learned nothing from the last two years or picked up exactly the wrong lesson."

+"The message that he seems to be sending now is, as long as a foreign power wants to help his campaign, they can count on him having the good discretion not to alert his own FBI about it," Schiff said.
+"And that's just dangerous, appalling, unethical, unpatriotic, you name it."